QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 lambda_indiff
 ```

-We can use the following parameters to compute the value for $\phi$
+We use the following parameters to compute the value for $\phi$

 ```{code-cell} ipython3
 R_value = 1.05